measurement-kit/measurement-kit/doc/api/net/transport.md

 access to a weak shared pointer that becomes a real shared pointer only when the object is temporarily needed (and that handles the case where the original object is expired so it's not possible to temporarily acquire it).

-The current `Transport` interface contains functions that in theory the user is not *required* to call directly.
-We may want to list them in a separate interface and only add this interface as base class when we implement a real class.
-Again, this is more a refinement than a real bug.

 # HISTORY